klamma/ar-for-eu-book/_pages/chapters/apm.md

 ## Review Specifications

 The following specs are for a 12-week course on Mixed Reality with teams of 4-6 people working on a prototype.
+Four reviews are planned for the course, so that every three weeks there can be a review.
+The first review is for exercising the agile software development process, for technology and market research as well as for first DevOps activities.
+The second review should report on the first one or two sprints of the team and how they have started the development process.
+The third review should cover more DevOps activities like testing and documenting the prototype.
+The last review is planned as business pitch with a strong focus on selling a product.

 ### Review 1